Mastering Job Interviews Through Public Speaking

 “Tell Me About Yourself”

+This question ends more careers than people admit.
 Most candidates either overshare their life story or freeze and underdeliver.
 Public speaking teaches structure.
 Instead of rambling, you learn to frame your answer with a clear beginning, middle, and end.

 A strong speaker treats this like a short opening speech: